Alejogb1/job-board/blog-data/how-can-ruby-recursively-read-files-and-folders.md

 id: "how-can-ruby-recursively-read-files-and-folders"
 ---

-Let's tackle this directly.
+directly.
 I've certainly had my fair share of needing to recursively traverse file systems in Ruby, and it's a task that, while conceptually simple, can get nuanced quickly depending on the specific requirements.
 The key is understanding the combination of Ruby's `Dir` and `File` classes with a properly structured recursive function.
 I'll break down my approach, and we'll look at some code examples, including common scenarios and edge cases.

 My work on a large-scale document processing system a few years back forced me to become quite proficient with this.
 We had a hierarchical structure of documents stored in subfolders, and processing each one individually and their respective subfolder was a daily requirement.
 We had to handle millions of documents, so efficiency, and error handling was paramount.
 Let's begin.